chbergmann/CurvedShapesWorkbench/README.md

 FreeCAD Workbench for creating 3D shapes from 2D curves

 ## Installation

-You can install this workbench from the Addon manager in FreeCAD.

-**Manual installation**
+### Automatic Installation
+**Note: This is the recommended way to install this workbench.**
+The Curved Shapes workbench is available through the builtin FreeCAD [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons#1-builtin-addon-manager).
+Once installed all that is needed is to restart FreeCAD and the workbench will be available in the workbenches dropdown menu.

+### Manual Installation
 - `cd` in to your your personal FreeCAD folder (usually `~/.FreeCAD` on Linux)
 - `cd Mod/` (or create this folder if it doesn't exist)
 - `git clone https://github.com/chbergmann/CurvedShapesWorkbench.git`
 - Start FreeCAD
 **Result**: "Curved Shapes" workbench should now show up in the workbench dropdown list.

 ## Tools